Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 Out[146]: {3, 4, 5}
 ```

-Like dicts, set elements generally must be immutable.
-To have list-like elements, you must convert it to a tuple:
+Like dicts, **set elements generally must be immutable**.
+To have list-like elements, you must `convert it to a tuple`:
 ```python=
 In [147]: my_data = [1, 2, 3, 4]
 In [148]: my_set = {tuple(my_data)}